-'''

---lwi-gles-layer-lib-path \
+--lwi-gles-layer-lib-path \ .../target/android/arm/unrooted/arm64-v8a/libGLES_layer_lwi.so

-../target/android/arm/unrooted/arm64-v8a/libGLES_layer_lwi.so

-'''

-See B.2 The lwi_me.py script options on page Appx-B-51 for details of all the available command-line options.
+See B.2 The lwi_me.py script options on page Appx-B-54 for details of all the available command-line options.

-images, tag the slow frames instead.
-See 5.2 Tagging slow frames on page 5-40 for more information.
+Capturing frames can affect performance.
+If you notice a decrease in performance when capturing images, tag the slow frames instead.
+See 5.2 Tagging slow frames on page 5-41 for more information.